ReactFinland/future-frontend-site/content/for-attendees.md

 > Run \`git --version\`, \`node --version\`, and \`npm --version\` to check versions you have installed.

-You should check your workshop requirements for any further requirements.
-Usually a workshop has a Git repository related to it.
-[Check the workshop description](/workshops/) for a link.
-If there's one, make sure you set it up while you perform the work above.

 ## When and how can I register?

 Registration is possible in any of the conference days.
 The desk will be close to the entrance of the venue.